GluuFederation/docs-casa-prod/docs/source/quick-start.md

 ## Prerequisites

-Casa can be installed on a VM with a pre-existing Gluu Server installation, or a new instance of the Gluu Server can be installed during Casa deployment.
+Casa can be installed via Gluu Server installation.
 The server or VM should have at least the following minimum specs:

 | CPU Unit | RAM | Disk Space | Processor Type |
 |------ | ---- | ---- | ---- |
 | 2  | 5 GB | 40 GB | 64 Bit |

+Make sure the Gluu Server has at least the following components:

+  - oxAuth OAuth2 Server
+  - oxTrust admin GUI
+  - Apache Web Server

 The following operating systems are supported: